 AND WHEREAS Section 365.1 of the Municipal Act, 2001, S.O.
-2001, c25, as amended (the "Municipal Act") states that a "community improvement plan" and "community improvement project area" have the same meanings as in subsection 28(1) of the Planning Act that is in effect containing provisions with respect to tax assistance;
+2001, c.
+25, as amended, states that a "community improvement plan" and "community improvement project area" have the same meanings as in subsection 28(1) of the Planning Act that is in effect containing provisions with respect to tax assistance;

-AND WHEREAS a public meeting was held in accordance with the Planning Act;
+AND WHEREAS a public meeting was held in accordance with the Planning Act with respect to a new City-wide community improvement plan to attract office employment;